Painting with Parkinson’s

 A Multifaceted Project

-The Client: The Dixon Gallery and Gardens partnered with 901 Parkinson’s Fighters to create an educational exhibit on Parkinson’s Disease.
+The Dixon Gallery and Gardens partnered with 901 Parkinson’s Fighters to create an educational exhibit on Parkinson’s Disease.

-My Role: I was brought in to design and create supporting materials for the exhibition, from informational postcards to sculptures to video.
+I was brought in to design and create supporting materials for the exhibition, from informational postcards to sculptures to video.

-The Result: The exhibition successfully offered an immersive exploration of Parkinson’s disease.
+The exhibition successfully offered an immersive exploration of Parkinson’s disease.
 The ‘Tip of the Iceberg’ sculpture, the emotional aspect of “How it feels,” and the cohesive print and video materials contributed to a rich and informative visitor experience.

 How it Feels